 8. If a member of my family becomes deceased, what do I do?

-- Call Foster & McGarvey Funeral Home at 780-428-6666, inform them you are members of the CBF and they will assist you through the necessary steps.
+- Contact Foster & McGarvey Funeral Home at 780.428.6666.
+Inform them you are members of the CIS Christian Burial Fund and they will assist you through the necessary steps.

 9. If I become divorced, is my ex-spouse still covered?

-- No. You must notify the CBF to remove this individual from your family coverage and membership will be split into separate "single" memberships.
+- No. You must notify the CBF to remove this individual from your family coverage.
+The membership will be split into separate "single" memberships.